SEMICeu/documentation/artefact_generation.md

 ## Aggregation phase

-The core activity of the first phase is the extraction of the semantic model expressed in the UML diagram into the internal representation.
+The _core activity_ of the first phase is the extraction of the semantic model expressed in the UML diagram into the *internal representation*.
 The [datamodel](./datamodel.md) chapter describes in detail how the UML diagram expressing the semantic model of a data specification is basically a standard UML model extended with annotations.

-The [UML Conversion Tool](https://github.com/Informatievlaanderen/OSLO-EA-to-RDF) is used to convert a UML diagram into RDF.
+The key component is the [UML Conversion Tool](https://github.com/Informatievlaanderen/OSLO-EA-to-RDF).
 This tool is responsible for assigning PURIs to the terms in the data specification and for the interpretation of the UML model as a semantic model.
 To avoid diverging semantic interpretations across the artefacts, the generators should not make any semantic interpretation in the generation phase.
 Determining what is a class or a property, the assignment of PURIs, etc. are the sole responsability for the UML Conversion Tool, and should happen in the aggregation phase.